 ‘Has one of you just been upstairs, like in the last five minutes?’

-Me and my brother were in agreement.
+My brother and I were in agreement.
 We’d definitely seen someone (or something) cross the landing and we were like, ‘BLOODY HELL! – Not that we’d have said that within earshot of Mum!

 Any subsequent discussions regarding ghosts were met with Dad’s uniform response, “There are NO such things as ghosts!”